Answer by John Mackay

 Secondly somewhere through those 10 generations, Godly Noah’s descendants had not only abandoned Noah’s God, but produced an Abraham who was raised by an idol-worshiping father Terah in a pagan city.
 Abraham’s descendants via Jacob (renamed Israel by God), were reminded about these pagan roots many centuries later, by Joshua’s well-known ‘choose this day whom you will serve’ speech.
 In Joshua 24:15 we read: “And if it seems evil to you to serve the Lord, choose you this day whom you will serve; whether the gods which your fathers served that were on the other side of the river, or the gods of the Amorites, in whose land you dwell: but as for me and my house, we will serve the Lord.”
 As they were on the edge of the promised land Joshua challenged all the Israelites to decide between the idolatrous gods their Gentile ancestors had worshiped back in Ur and the One True Lord who had rescued the now Israelites from Egypt.

-We are never told how Abraham came to faith out of this idolatrous background, but it would seem he had little background teaching and just did what was normal in his culture, which accepted original marriage, polygamy, concubines and more.
+We are not told in Genesis how Abraham came to faith in the one true God of Abraham, Isaac and Jacob out of this idolatrous background, but it would seem he had little background teaching and just did what was normal in his culture, which accepted original marriage, polygamy, concubines and more.
 Remember, his father Terah chose Abraham’s first wife Sarai.
 His wife gave him her hand maid Hagar as a concubine to have a child by.
 After Sarah died Abraham took a second wife Keturah.

 Our third clue is to remember that God did not give the law until Moses day, way after Abraham, and the Apostle Paul reminds us: “For until the law sin was in the world: but sin is not imputed when there is no law.”
 (Romans 5:13) He goes on to say “I had not known sin, but by the law.”
 (Romans 7:7) The Apostle John also reminds us “Whosoever commits sin transgresses also the law: for sin is the transgression of the law.”
 (1 John 3:4)